iszczesniak/cpp/generic/index.md

 polymorphism to this end, but of different kind:

-* In **generic programming** we use non-member functions and their abstraction mechanisms: overloading and templates.
-In *compile-time*, for the given call expression, the compiler chooses a function template or an overload depending on the type and category of call arguments.
+* In **generic programming** we use non-member functions and their abstraction mechanisms: templates and overloading.
+At *compile-time*, for the given call expression, the compiler chooses a function template or an overload depending on the type and category of call arguments.
 This way of choosing an implementation